Happy December and mad-frantic-rush to Christmas Day (am I right?)

-I am all for this suggestion (seriously, take an evening & order some prints – what are you waiting for?!) but do me a favor & make sure you do ONE QUICK THING before you press the “checkout” button:
+Do me a favor though and make sure you do ONE QUICK THING before you press the “checkout” button:

 DOUBLE CHECK YOUR CROPS

-Let me explain: without getting too nerdy, photos are taken in a certain aspect ratio (either 2:3 or 4:5, depending on your camera) and when you have images printed, our standard sizes of 4 x 6, 5 x 7, and 8 x 10 don’t follow along with the original aspect ratios.
+Let me explain: without getting too nerdy, photos are taken in a certain aspect ratio (either 2:3 or 4:5, depending on your camera) and when you have images printed, our standard sizes of 4×6, 5×7, and 8×10 don’t follow along with the original aspect ratios.
 Confused?
 It’s okay, seeing is believing, so let me show you what I mean!

-Let’s take this awesome bridal party photo from Lauren & Joe’s wedding this past spring.
+Let’s take this awesome bridal party photo from Lauren & Joe’s wedding.
 (Can we just talk about how crazy adorable their flower girl & ring bearer were?!)

 This is the original file that my camera produced.
 If they decided to print this image as a 4 x 6, this is exactly what the image would look like – no cropping done.

-Okay, so unless you are the scrapbooking type or you’re simply slipping these photos into the plastic sleeve of a pre-made album, you probably aren’t printing many 4 x 6 photos.
+Okay, so unless you are the scrapbooking type or you’re simply slipping these photos into the plastic sleeve of a pre-made album, you probably aren’t printing many 4×6 photos.
 After all, that’s pretty small.
-If you are printing for display, you probably will be starting around size 5 x 7 – perfect to put in a frame & set on a desk or shelf.
+If you are printing for display, you probably will be starting around size 5×7 – perfect to put in a frame and set on a desk or shelf.

-Now, I went ahead and took my original image & cropped it to a 5 x 7 print.
+Now, I went ahead and took my original image and cropped it to a 5×7 print.
 If you look closely, you’ll notice a tiny bit of the image is cut off of both sides.
 You can’t tell?
 Look at the wooden pews in the photo above, and then take note of those same wooden pews in the image below (this is like one of those “how many differences can you find” puzzles!)

 You might say: “Well, Kara, that’s not so bad.”
-And you’d be correct: the 5 x 7 crop usually doesn’t cut off too much noticeable footage.
+And you’d be correct: the 5×7 crop usually doesn’t cut off too much noticeable footage.

-But then we make the jump from the perfect-for-your-desk size of 5 x 7 to the hang-on-the-wall size of 8 x 10.
+But then we make the jump from the perfect-for-your-desk size of 5×7 to the hang-on-the-wall size of 8×10.
 Notice how close the crop comes in on this one?
 Again, if you can’t quite tell, look at the wooden pews above and notice how they’re just about completely gone below!

 Okay, it’s still a bit tricky to really see, so let me show you once again, this same image, but instead of actually cropping it, let me show you with lines where the crops would fall.
 If you were struggling a little bit to figure this out above, the image below will clear it all up.